-CC8.3 Select and use the appropriate strategies to communicate meaning before (e.g., plan, organize, and sequence ideas to fit purpose, point of view, and format), during (e.g., use and maintain appropriate point of view for audience and purpose), and after (e.g., revise final drafts and presentations to ensure that the format and patterns within that format contribute to the effectiveness of the composition) speaking, writing, and other representing activities.
+CC9.3.a and CC9.3b Select and use appropriate strategies to communicate meaning before (e.g., considering and valuing own observations, experiences, ideas, and opinions as sources for ideas), during (e.g., shaping and reshaping drafts with audience and purpose in mind), and after (e.g., ensuring that all parts support the main idea or thesis) speaking, writing, and other representing activities.

 - a.
-Demonstrate an understanding of the creating process by preparing (pre-writing), creating drafts, revising, and creating a final copy or product. - b.
+Demonstrate an understanding of the creating process by planning, creating drafts, revising, and creating a final version. - b.
 Progress through stages/phases of the creating process (i.e., before [pre-], during [drafting], and after [revising] presenting) as needed. - c.
-Use several strategies before, during, and after representing, speaking, and writing including:
+Analyze, evaluate, and apply the strategies used before, during, and after speaking, writing, and other forms of representing including: